usmqe/usmqe-testdoc/web/tendrl/cluster_context_switcher.rst

 .. test_action::
    :step:
-       Check that all events from cluster that is currently selected are present in list of events.
+       Check that all events from cluster that is currently selected are presen t in list of events.
    :result:
        All events are listed and no event is missing or is extra.